Symmetric Reduction and Hamilton-Jacobi Equations of the Controlled Underwater Vehicle-Rotor System: RCH System on a Generalization of Semidirect Product Lie Group

-As an application of the theoretical result, in the following we consider the underwater vehicle with two internal rotors as a regular point reducible by stages RCH system on the generalizations of semidirect product Lie groups $(\textmd{SO}(3)\circledS \mathbb{R}^3)\times S^1\times S^1$ and $(\textmd{SE}(3)\circledS \mathbb{R}^3)\times S^1\times S^1$, respectively, and give explicitly the Hamilton-Jacobi equations of their reduced RCH systems on the symplectic leaves by calculation in detail, which show the effect on controls in Hamilton-Jacobi theory.
-We shall follow the notations and conventions introduced in Leonard and Marsden \cite{lema97}, Marsden et al \cite{mamiorpera07}, Marsden and Ratiu \cite{mara99}, Marsden \cite{ma92}, Marsden et al \cite{mawazh10}, and Wang \cite{wa13d}.
+As an application of the theoretical result, in the following we consider the controlled underwater vehicle-rotor system as a regular point reducible RCH system on the generalizations of the semidirect product Lie groups $(\textmd{SO}(3)\circledS \mathbb{R}^3)\times \mathbb{R}^2$ and $(\textmd{SE}(3)\circledS \mathbb{R}^3)\times \mathbb{R}^2$, respectively, and derive precisely the geometric constraint conditions of the $R_p$-reduced symplectic forms for the dynamical vector fields of the regular point reducible controlled underwater vehicle-rotor systems by calculation in detail, that is, the two types of Hamilton-Jacobi equations of their $R_p$-reduced systems, which reveal the deeply internal relationships of the geometrical structures of phase spaces, the dynamical vector fields and controls of the controlled underwater vehicle-rotor system.